ChilliCream/graphql-workshop/docs/4_understanding_middleware.md

 ## Create middleware attribute

-To use middleware on plain C# types, we can wrap them in so called descriptor attributes.
+To use middleware on plain C# types, we can wrap them in so-called descriptor attributes.
 Descriptor attributes let us intercept the descriptors when the type is inferred.
 For each descriptor type, there is a specific descriptor attribute base class.
 For our case, we need to use the `ObjectFieldDescriptorAttribute` base class.

 1. Create a new class `UseUpperCaseAttribute` in the `Extensions` directory and add the following code: